Ducal Palace of Urbino and Galleria Nazionale delle Marche

 In the Duke’s apartment – along with the wooden studiolo of Federico, and magnificent inlaid wood panels by Giuliano and Benedetto da Maiano, and Baccio Pontelli – also the enigmatic Flagellation of Christ and the Madonna di Senigallia by Piero della Francesca, and the portraits of Federico da Montefeltro and his son Guidobaldo by Pedro Berruguete are on view.

-The galleries located on the Piano Nobile present 16th century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection and the Last Supper by Titian.
+The galleries located on the Piano Nobile contain a number of 16th-century paintings, including masterpieces such as the Portrait of a Young Woman (also known as La Muta) by Raphael, the Resurrection and the Last Supper by Titian.

 The Ideal City, unknown author (formerly attributed to Piero della Francesca, Leon Battista Alberti, and others), ca.1480-1490, oil on panel

 The Ducal Palace of Urbino also includes a restaurant-cafe, and a book and gift shop.

 Urbino, panoramic view of the Cathedral (center) and the Ducal Palace (right); photo: Stephen Lustig

 The famous turreted facade of the Ducal Palace of Urbino; photo: Francesco-Gasparetti